cluoma/Pico2Maple-fw/README.md

 * **Select + X** enable Twin Stick layout.
 Uses both controller joysticks, bumpers and triggers.
 * **Select + Y** enable Fight Stick layout.
 This layout remaps RB and RT inputs to the Z and C buttons respectively.
 LB maps to RT.
 * **Select + Dpad Right** enable a custom layout if one has been configured.
+* **Select + Dpad Left** enable Racing Wheel layout.
+This layout will appear as an official Dreamcast Racing Wheel to games that support it.

 # Custom Controller Layouts